freerange/site/soups/blog/hello-printer.markdown

 [Here's the code](http://github.com/freerange/printer); it's open source and you can do what you like with it.

 You can run your own copies of [the software](http://github.com/freerange/printer) if you wish; doing so will not isolate you from the "cloud" of software build by other people.
-As long as your backend server and your content service have publicly-accessible URLs, there's nothing (other than your explicit choice) using your service to generate content for their own printers.
+As long as backend servers and content services have publicly-accessible URLs, there's nothing preventing other people using any available service to generate content for their own printers.

 I've written some extremely trivial (both in scope and implementation) content services for [sending messages](http://printer-mail.herokuapp.com) ([source code](http://github.com/freerange/printer-mail), see picture above) and [sending drawings](http://printer-paint.herokuapp.com) ([source code](http://github.com/freerange/printer-paint), see picture below).